hxn150/BookingForm/README.md

 # BookingForm

-Booking form template created using Bootstrap for users to book an event for a specific date and see the according prices!
+Booking form template created for users to book an event for a specific date and see the according prices!
 The demo can be found on CodePen: https://codepen.io/helennguyen/pen/LYMjZEK

 Live Demo: